REGULAR MONTHLY MEETING

 COUNTY OF SEMINOLE

-I, Paula L. Granger, the duly appointed Clerk of Board of Commissioners of Seminole County, Georgia, and keeper of the minutes in and for the said Board of Commissioners, do hereby certify that the attached constitutes a full, complete and correct copy of the original minutes of a Regular Monthly Meeting held on December 13, 2011 approved by the Seminole County Board of Commissioners at a regular meeting held on January 10, 2012.
+I, Donna F. Jones, the duly appointed Clerk of Board of Commissioners of Seminole County, Georgia, and keeper of the minutes in and for the said Board of Commissioners, do hereby certify that the attached constitutes a full, complete and correct copy of the original minutes of a Regular Monthly Meeting held on November 8, 2011 approved by the Seminole County Board of Commissioners at a regular meeting held on December 13, 2011.

 (SEAL OF OFFICE)